 What is Space Planning?
 Understanding the Fundamentals

-Space planning is the strategic arrangement of furniture, fixtures, and flow within a room or home to maximize both functionality and aesthetics.
-Unlike interior decorating—which focuses on colors, finishes, and styling—space planning is technical and structural.
+Space planning is the strategic arrangement of furniture, fixtures, and flow within a room or home to get the most from both functionality and aesthetics.
+Unlike interior decorating - which addresses colors, finishes, and styling - space planning is technical and structural.
+It must happen first, because no amount of beautiful decor fixes a layout that creates daily friction.

-The core goal is ensuring your space is effectively utilized for how you actually live.
+The core goal is making sure your space is actually set up for how you live.
 Good space planning considers:

 The Core Elements of Effective Space Planning